a-s-l-a-h/flare/README.md

 ```

-Same idea, but pushes a single command (see [Commands](https://claude.ai/chat/594413f3-2e86-417b-b7bd-00ffdf283354#commands-server--client-instructions)) instead of a state diff.
+Same idea, but pushes a single command

 ### `Flare.update_layout/2`